arjunkomath/node-freshdesk-api/README.md

 Alternatively, you can use tests of `node-freshdesk-api` itself as an example.

+The only exception are forms with attachments (field `attachments` is set and is an array) - these requests are handled using `form-data` library, use `net` module and need to be mocked with `nock`.

 ## Use with Webpack

 Here is a part of `webpack.config`: